yupidevs/trajectory-datasets/README.md

 repository.
 Moreover, you could generate the standarized versions yourself by cloning this repo, and running [build.py](build.py).

-## Loading trajectories the standarized datasets
+## Loading trajectories from standarized datasets

 Since the standarized format is a plain-text json file, it can be loaded in a vast variety of programming languages and json-compatible tools.